drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_15.md

 #### Before the lecture

-- NA
+- Invite students to watch video on Evolutionary game theory

 #### During the lecture

-- 0:20 mins
+- 0:5 mins

-    - VK: Introduction (what is game theory and 2/3rds of average game.)
+    - VK: Recap
     - Students: Listen

+- 5:15 mins

+    - VK: Demonstrate concepts of evolutionary game theory using cards (get as many cards as C and Ds, distribute in class, see what happens).
+    - Students: Participate

-- 20:30 mins
+- 15:35 mins

-    - VK: Lecture on Normal Form representations
+    - VK: Lecture on EGT.
     - Students: Listen

-- 30:35 mins

-    - VK: Solution to 2/3rds of average game
-    - Students: Listen (recieve chocolat)

-- 35:40 mins

-    - VK: Whole class activity (what about lack of information?)
-    - Students to try and figure out how to deal with lack of information.

-- 40:45 mins
+- 35:45 mins

-    - VK: Lecture on lack of information.
+    - VK: Example of proving ESS
     - Students: Listen

 - 45:50 mins